SOCCER - Spring 2021

 Schedules & Start Date

-An announcement regarding specific start date and release of schedules will be made on this web page on or before March 10th.
-The intention is to start the league in mid-March.
+An announcement regarding specific start date and release of schedules will be made on this web page on or before March 16th.
+Our intention is to start the league in late March.
 The specific start date and schedule release date may be adjusted due to weather and/or field conditions.

 Refunds will only be approved if a child is unable to play due to injury.
 Any requests for refunds should be directed to Bob Schmidt.